 HALL OF FAMER

 The 1973 Manitoba Provincial Team was made up of a group of All-Stars from the MSBL's East Division along with the addition of Binscarth Oriole pitcher Garth Neville.
 The East All-Stars had qualified for Canada's National tournament held in Edmundston, New Brunswick after shutting out MSBL Top Pitcher Award-winner Les Lisowski and his Western MSBL All-Stars 7-0 in a Provincial qualifying tournament.
 Team Manitoba then shut out perennial powerhouse Alberta 3-0 to open the National tournament.
 After finishing the B-side of the round-robin pool with a 4-1 record, the Tobans topped Saskatchewan 4-2 in the semi-finals which set up the final against National Team ace-pitcher George Brice and his British Columbia provincials.
 A fluke play cost Manitoba three runs in the first inning and B.C. jumped out to an early 6-0 lead.
-Brandon's Bobby Thompson reduced the gap to 6-2 with a two-run homer and Cloverleaf center fielder Bob Wilson added a grand slam cut the lead to 8-6 in the fourth but it was too late.
-B.C won her third of six National titles in the decade with a 10-8 victory.
+Brandon's Bobby Thompson reduced the gap to 6-2 with a two-run homer in the 2nd inning and Cloverleaf center fielder Bob Wilson added a grand slam to cut the lead to 8-6 in the fourth but it was too late.
+B.C won her third of six National titles in a decade with a 10-8 victory.
 Brandon's Roy McLachlan led the tournament in home runs with four while Dauphin Redbird pitcher Dave Rottman was named National Tournament MVP.
 Team Manitoba finished the tournament at 5-2 while scoring a total of 44 runs and allowing 22, their best showing ever in National competition.

 Jay-Dell Mah's Western Canada Baseball

 Encyclopedia of Minor League Baseball